 Most scholarships are for new students and returning graduates (unless otherwise noted).
 Eligible students must complete the scholarship application 90 days before and up to 30 days after the program start date.
 Current students may apply for funding they are eligible for at any time after their first term is completed.
 WGU employees and family members who are eligible for the WGU employee discount are not eligible for WGU scholarships.

 To help more students reach their goal of finishing a college degree, WGU Texas is proud to announce the Finish to Go Further with WGU Texas Scholarship program.
-These scholarships, each valued up to $2,000, are designed for motivated adult learners with a minimum of an associate’s degree from a Texas community college who wish to "go further" in their education and career by going back to school to earn a bachelor’s or master’s degree.
+These scholarships, each valued up to $2,500, are designed for motivated adult learners with a minimum of an associate’s degree from a Texas community college who wish to "go further" in their education and career by going back to school to earn a bachelor’s or master’s degree.

-Scholarship valued up to:
+This scholarship is valued up to:

+Interested in this scholarship?
 The first step is to apply for admission.

 Before you can apply for this scholarship, you must first apply for admission.

 Already applied for admission?
 Apply for scholarships on the Scholarship Portal.

 Additional Scholarship Opportunities: